Democrats feel pressure to ‘save the republic’ in campaigns to run state election systems - NewsBreak

 Arizona

-In 2020, nearly 92% of Maricopa County voters sent in an early ballot.
+In 2020, nearly 92 percent of Maricopa County voters sent in an early ballot.

 Though he lost his bid for reelection, Fontes said he would bring some of the lessons he learned as recorder to the secretary of state’s office.